Worthing Pier: History

 The pier is owned by Worthing Borough Council (formerly Worthing Corporation).

 The Pavilion Theatre and Denton Cafe is situated at the northern, land end of the pier; at the middle is the 1935 amusement arcade, which from 1956 - 2006 carried a distinctive 'New Amusements' sign that was featured on the cover of the album To See the Lights (1996) by Britpop band Gene.
 Since 2006 the sign has changed from 'New Amusements' to 'Pier Amusements'.

-The Southern Pavilion (the sea end) is currently home to tearoom and function area, having undergone extensive renovation between September 2013 and the re-opening in April 2014, having previously been used as a nightclub named The Pier, which opened on 20 December 2007, and prior to that a cafe, dance hall and to house a model railway layout.
-It can be hired for weddings and is used as a live music venue.
+The Southern Pavilion (the sea end) is currently home to restaurant, having undergone extensive renovation in 2021.
+From April 2014 it was a tearoom, and before that it was used as a nightclub named The Pier, which opened on 20 December 2007.
+Prior to that it contained a cafe, dance hall and a model railway layout.

 Since 2008, Worthing Pier has been the home of the annual International Birdman competition, which moved to Worthing after it could no longer safely be held on the Bognor Regis Pier at Bognor Regis, some 15 mi to the west.
 However, Birdman competitions were held in both towns from 2010.
 On 24 February 2016, it was announced that the Birdman will be cancelled for that year and that the Worthing Town Centre Initiative (WTCI) were unsure whether it would return in 2017.

 In November 2009 during strong winds, two Worthing kite surfers became the first people to kitesurf over the pier.

+Since 2012 the glass windows in the central windbreak have displayed over two hundred coloured-glass images.
+The "Windows on the Pier" project, initiated by the Worthing Journal, displays images of local societies, scenes and history of Worthing.